alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-02.md

 ## Description

-Create failure at the AKS pod level
+Create failure at the AKS pod level in your prefered region e.g. EastUS

 - Prepare environment for AKS failures
 - Load and scope Chaos Experiment to the workload's web tier